 - Sleeping problems

-History should also include the following: duration of symptoms, prior functional level, home and community environmental barriers, musculoskeletal complaints, symptoms consistent with neurologic and/or vascular diseases, a psychosocial assessment, use of assistive devices, and postsurgical complications.
+History should also explore on the cardiac history including surgeries and associated complications, medications and compliance, diet, toxic habits, comorbidities and family history.
+Functional status including, prior functional level and interference of symptoms in ambulation and ADL, home and community environmental barriers, musculoskeletal complaints, symptoms consistent with neurologic and/or vascular diseases, a psychosocial assessment, use of assistive devices, and postsurgical complications.15

 A thorough comprehensive physical examination is of outmost importance in this population.
 Signs observed during the examination reflect the physiologic changes and consequences of deconditioning and of a denervated heart and should include monitoring of the following:

-- General medical status including hypotension, fever, shortness of breath, edema, and fatigue (signs of acute rejection).6
+- General medical status including hypotension, fever, shortness of breath, edema, and fatigue (signs of acute rejection).7

 - Hemodynamic status including resting HTN, elevated resting HR, and decreased chronotropic response.